RVCC-IDMX/arcane-wiki-template/README.md

 ---

-## Checking for Successul Plugin Installation and Deploy
+## Checking for Successful Plugin Installation and Deploy

 There are multiple indications that the plugin deployed successfully.